Our Home Costs $3,400 A Month & Was Designed For Entertaining

 She credits the house's airy environment and potential for entertaining multiple guests as two of the main factors that helped seal the deal: "We love having people over.
 Having an open-concept [floor plan] where you can see everybody was really important to us."

-Click ahead to see how Kreisinger turned her 1,500-square-foot pad into a cosy retreat, and shop some of her top picks from Target's Made By Design collection.
+Click ahead to see how Kreisinger turned her 1,500-square-foot pad into a cozy retreat, and shop some of her top picks from Target's Made By Design collection.